0xPolygon/polygon-edge-docs/docs/architecture/overview.md

 * Ethereum's Nakamoto PoW (⚠️WIP)
 * Clique PoA (⚠️WIP)

-We plan to add support for more consensus algorithms in the future (HotStuff, Tendermint etc).<br /> [Contact the team](mailto:contact@polygon.technology) if you would like to use a specific, not yet supported algorithm for your project.
+We plan to add support for more consensus algorithms in the future (HotStuff, Tendermint, etc).<br /> [Contact the team](mailto:contact@polygon.technology) if you would like to use a specific, not yet supported algorithm for your project.

 ## Blockchain
 The Blockchain layer is the central layer that coordinates everything in the Polygon SDK system.
 It is covered in depth in the corresponding *Modules* section.